Kriss0101/cvdb/README.md

 A project for a 1) REST API and 2) Resume Browser for managaging and browsing Resumes (CVs).

-The project is based on Spring Boot using Spring MVC, Spring JPA.
+The project is based on Spring Boot using Spring MVC, Spring JPA and Thymeleaf.
+Other libraries used are Lombok, Mapstruct, AssertJ, Mockito.

 ## Implementation notes